Ian-Fuller/The-Minotaur/README.md

 Overview:
 - Player spawns in a randomly-generated maze
-- Naw mazes can be entered/exited through doors around the edges of the maze
+- New mazes can be entered/exited through doors around the edges of the maze
 - Mazes may have rooms in them with treasure and traps
 - Enemies spawn at random
 - The player is constantly pursued by a powerful enemy, the Minotaur.